jschaf/mccc/battle/hammelburg.md

 had assumed command that day after his predecessor, General Felber, failed to defend the bridge at Remagen.
-CPT Tobin Green, writing for the Strategic Studies Research Seminar, noted the irony in the timing of the replacment, as the "same event resulted in William Hoge's promotion to brigadier general and command of the 4th Armored only five days before the German Seventh Army change of command."
+CPT Tobin Green, writing for the Strategic Studies Research Seminar, noted the irony in the timing of the replacement, as the "same event resulted in William Hoge's promotion to brigadier general and command of the 4th Armored only five days before the German Seventh Army change of command."
 [@Green1994HammelburgRaid, 48]